clburlison/clburlison.com/_drafts/dummies-guide-to-imagr.md

 * [Imagr](https://github.com/grahamgilbert/imagr)
 * [Imagr Server](https://github.com/grahamgilbert/imagr_server)

-Although, I plan on covering the major points I will not be detailing every little bit and piece.
-I highly recommend reading the articles at the bottom of this post for more details.
+# Server Setup
+Prior to even downloading Imagr we want to setup the server requirements.
+I will be making the assumption that you want to run all services on a single box.
+In production, depending on load, it might be required to separate services or add additional hardware to meet your ideal performance.
+The only step I will not be detailing is installing Ubuntu and creating your admin account.
+If however you are truly lost the following [video](https://www.youtube.com/watch?v=klntfV5ZoOI) should get you pointed in the right direction.
+The only differing information I would say is download the 64 bit version and don't install any services at initial install, they can be installed later.

 # Installing Docker
 To reduce the time of setup, many of these services we will be using Docker.
+This allows us to startup complex apps easily and reliable.
+Log into your docker host using ssh.

+VIDEO HERE

 Update your system: